SMAPPNYU/smapphowto/howto_setup_sharded_mongodb.md

 mongod --dbpath srv/mongodb/rs0-2 --port 27020 --replSet rs0 --smallfiles --oplogSize 128 -—keyFile keyfiles/mongodb-keyfile
 ```

-6.Then use ctrl+b then release keyboard then type "d".
+6 - Then use ctrl+b then release keyboard then type "d".
 This will detach your session and let it run on its own.

-7.Now log into mongod instance that you want to be the primary node.
+7 - Now log into mongod instance that you want to be the primary node.

 ```sh
 mongo localhost:27018
 ```

-8.Create the replicaset on the primary node.
+8 - Create the replicaset on the primary node.

 ```sh
 rs.initiate()
 ```

-9.Add the other two mongod instances running to the replicaset.
+9 - Add the other two mongod instances running to the replicaset.

 ```sh
 rs.add(localhost:27019)